'If' Versus 'Whether'

 Call Squiggly whether or not you are going to arrive on Friday.

 The first sentence is conditional.
-Call Squiggly if you are going to arrive on Friday means Aardvark is only expected to call if he is coming.
+Call Squiggly if you are going to arrive on Friday means Aardvark only needs to call if he is coming.

 The second sentence is not conditional.
-Call Squiggly whether or not you are going to arrive on Friday means Aardvark is expected to call either way.
+Call Squiggly whether or not you are going to arrive on Friday means Aardvark needs to call either way.

 Next: Whether Versus Whether or Not